Kit Kat Announces A New Flavor

 — Kit Kat (@KitKat_US) April 26, 2019

-This might be the first new Kit Kat flavor to be released in the United States in nearly a decade but over the years, Japan has become known for its unique Kit Kat flavors.
+This might be the first new Kit Kat flavor to be released in the United States in nearly a decade, but over the years, Japan has become known for its unique Kit Kat flavors.
 According to a 2015 report from Food Republic, there were over 200 different flavors of the popular chocolate across the country, and that number has likely increased since then.
 The Japanese flavors of the chocolate include strawberry cheesecake, green tea, cappuccino, lemon cheesecake, Okinawa sweet potato, ginger ale, hojicha, cookie dough, and cranberry almond.

 What do you think? @KITKAT is mixing it up with a new flavor: KIT KAT Duos Mint + Dark Chocolate.@Hersheys says it will be available in stores in December. pic.twitter.com/qInsx2dW2I